karthikv/purview/README.md

 - `onKeyDown`, `onKeyPress`, and `onKeyUp`: The event object is of type `KeyEvent = { key: string }`, where `key` is the [key that was pressed][key].

-- `onSubmit`: The event object is of type `SubmitEvent = { fields: [key: string]: any }`. `fields` is a mapping of form field names to values.
-The types of the values are the same as described in the `onChange` event above for various input types.
+- `onSubmit`: The event object is of type `SubmitEvent = { fields: { [key: string]: any } }`. `fields` is a mapping of form field names to values.
+It is your responsibility to perform validation on `fields` for both the types and values, just as you would do if you were writing a server-side route handler.
+  [class-validator][class-validator] is a helpful library here.

 All other event handlers are passed no arguments.